Lanorius/binding-affinity-prediction/README.md

 # My Master's Thesis: Prediction-Of-Binding-Affinity

 Our aim was to predict the binding affinity of compounds and proteins by using a fully connected neural network.\
-To encode both types of molecules we used ChemVAE for the compounds and ProT5 for the proteins.
+To encode both types of molecules, we used ChemVAE for the compounds and ProT5 for the proteins.

 ![plot](./images/mymodel.png)